hsf-training/hsf-training-cicd-github/index.md

 > ## Prerequisites
 >
-> - We assume that you already have a GitHub account (In case you don’t have one already, simply go to: [https://github.com/join](https://github.com/join))
-> - You should have an SSH key added to your Github account
-> - You should have git working on your computer
+> This assumes that
-> We also assume assumes that you have some basic background with your command line, for example:
+> 1. you have some basic background with your command line, for example:
 >   - How to execute custom shell scripts
 >   - How to run python scripts
-> as well as having Python installed
+> 2. you have gone through all previous sessions in this workshop.
 {: .prereq}

 > ## The skills we'll focus on: